TranNhatTan14/Obsidian/Data/LLM Engineer's Handbook.md

 # Data Engineering

-Shows the implementation of a data collection pipeline that scrapes multiple sites, such as [[Medium]], [[Github]], and [[Subtack]] and stores the raw data in a data warehouse.
+Shows the implementation of a data collection pipeline that scrapes multiple sites, such as Medium, Github, and Subtack and stores the raw data in a data warehouse.
 It emphasizes collecting raw data from dynamic sources over static datasets for real-world ML applications.

 ## Introduction